Ehsan Hoque

-Dr. Ehsan Hoque (born March 13, 1964) is a medical doctor, social entrepreneur, and child rights activist.
+Ehsan Hoque (born March 13, 1964) is a medical doctor, social entrepreneur, child rights activist, and climate & environmental activist.
 He is the founder and honorary executive director of Distressed Children & Infants International, an international non-profit organization based in the United States that works with underprivileged children and their families to stop child labor, extend educational opportunities, and provide access to healthcare.

 Early life and education

 Dr. Hoque was born in Barisal, Bangladesh to A.N.
 Shamsul Hoque (a professor of political science and public administration at Duke University, Dhaka University and at Rajshahi University) and Hasina Begum, in 1964.
 He was born with congenital cataracts, and by the age of five had undergone seven eye surgeries, which partially restored his vision.
 At the time cataract surgery was uncommon in Bangladesh.
-Despite his family and physician advising him against prolonged studying and suggested he not attend school due to his impaired vision, he persevered in his studies and by 1987 he had graduated from Rajshahi Medical College to become a medical doctor.
+Despite his family and physician advising him against prolonged studying and suggesting he not attend school due to his impaired vision, he persevered in his studies.
+By 1987 he had graduated from Rajshahi Medical College to become a medical doctor.
 He completed his Ph.D. in 1995 at Asahikawa Medical College (Japan) and his postdoctoral fellowship in 1997 at the University of Western Ontario (Canada).